By Dr. Jesse Riley, MS DC

 When you perform different therapeutic techniques to yourself, we call this active care.
 A lot of research actually shows you recover faster when this is part of the plan.
 The adage “If you give a man a fish, you feed him for a day.
 If you teach a man to fish, you feed him for a lifetime” takes full shape here.

 Sometimes we need to manage the acute pain while also knowing that movement is medicine.
 Why not have both?
 Exercise and movement yield the best long-term results and you guessed it, give you control.

-Should I Be Stretching My Knee Pain Away? – What If I Said No?
+Should I Be Stretching My Running Pain Away? – What If I Said No?

 Stretching for recovery is one of those ideas that has persisted for decades.

-However, as more research comes to light, we have found that stretching out the Knee can potentially inhibit progress.
+However, as more research comes to light, we have found that stretching out your area of pain can potentially inhibit progress.